Poojaschavan97/IPL-Project-OG/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please contact [Your Name](mailto:your.email@example.com).
+For any questions or feedback, please contact DataTinker(poojachavan641@gmail.com).

 ---

-*This README template is adapted from [Best-README-Template](https://github.com/othneildrew/Best-README-Template).*